Table of Contents

 These numbers will show exactly where all the funds in your dog rescue are coming from and where they are going.

 It's crucial to maintain accurate numbers and to show transparency of your animal rescue organization to continue its growth so that it doesn't end up at the bottom of the list of charity checks like CharityNavigator.

 If this hasn't scared you off yet and you're ready to push through, the next step in starting a dog rescue is figuring out your company's policies.

 Step 7: Your Organization Policies and Standards

-Check out the below video from a lawyer specializing in nonprofits and addressing the question how to start a dog rescue and the legalities that it involves:
+Check out the video below from a lawyer specializing in nonprofits and addressing the question of how to start a dog rescue and the legalities that it involves:

 Step 8: Get the Community's Support

 For your rescue to be functioning and thriving, you must have the support of your community—that's where the donations and volunteer help will be coming from.

 To begin, put together a public meeting and invite members of the public to attend.
 Use this meeting to explain your animal rescue group to the community.